 - 4.1.
-This competition will be conducted under the rules of the International Table Tennis Federation (ITTF) valid as of January 1 of the year of the Games, except as modified by the AWGIC. - 4.2.
+When the Arctic Winter Games are held in Canada, this competition will be conducted under the rules of the Federation Internationale de Volleyball (FIVB) valid as of January 1 of the year of the Games, except as modified by the AWGIC.. - 4.2.
+When the Arctic Winter Games are held in Alaska, this competition will be conducted under the rules of the Federation Internationale de Volleyball (FIVB) valid as of January 1 of the year of the Games, except as modified by the AWGIC. - 4.3.
 See Appendix A, International Sport Federation Rules, and Appendix C, Arctic Winter Games Technical Rules for more detailed information.